StagMindVRithul/Neural_Network_Projects/README.md

 ## 🌟 Projects Overview

-1. **Project 1: Brease Cancer Classification with Neural Network*
+1. **Project 1: Brease Cancer Classification with Neural Network**
-   - Simple feedforward neural networks and basic activation functions.
+   - The project involves analyzing the breast cancer dataset to build an Artificial Neural Network (ANN) model for classification tasks.
+   - Conducted EDA to gain a comprehensive understanding of the dataset.
+   - Visualized a QQ plot to evaluate data distribution.
+   - Applied Power Transformers and Quantile Transformers to achieve a normal distribution of the data.
+   - Checked whether the dataset was balanced or imbalanced.
+   - Removed outliers using the Interquartile Range (IQR) method to clean the data.
+   - This systematic approach ensures robust preprocessing and sets the foundation for building an accurate classification model using an Artificial Neural Network (ANN).

 *(More projects to be added soon!)*